Preparedness Advice Blog

 The other day I wrote a blog about a food storage problem a friend of mine had.
 Today I Encountered a New Food Storage Problem.
 We got some excellent suggestions on how to keep this from happening to you.
 I am going to explain a little more about this problem now that we have sorted and checked on all the food and learned more about the shelf life of the stored items.

-First, I should start by explaining that part of the problem was not rotating food on a regular basis. …Read More...
+First, I should start by explaining that part of the problem was not rotating food on a regular basis.
+There were approximately 250 cases of freeze-dried and dehydrated food stored at this location.…Read More...

 While working on the blog post on test old long-term storage foods, I found information on how to date Mountain House products.
 This information comes directly from the Mountain House website.
 If you just follow the instruction shown below you will be able to date any mountain House products.